pedroCX486/flashforge-toolkit/README.md

 # Flashforge Toolkit

-An open Flashforge monitoring toolkit made in [Angular](https://github.com/angular/angular-cli).
+An opensource Flashforge monitoring toolkit made in [Angular](https://github.com/angular/angular-cli).

+Note: The Node.JS code is *trash*.
+Don't expose it to the open internet.

 ## Development